mynguy/movieGradle/README.md

 ## Prerequisites
 Before you begin, make sure you have the following software installed on your system:

-# Liberica JDK 17 (BellSoft) or a compatible version
-Step 1: Download Liberica JDK 17
+# Step 1: Download Liberica JDK 17
 Download Liberica JDK 17 (BellSoft) from the BellSoft website: Download Liberica JDK 17.
 Follow the installation instructions for your operating system to complete the JDK installation.